litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

 In set theory, an item can belong to multiple sets.
 So Litex also supports this way of writing naturally.

 Lean requires explicit application of the inclusion hypotheses and manual construction of intermediate facts.
-The proof structure is clear but requires explicit steps for each logical inference.
+Since type theory only supports one type at a time, it requires extra steps and explicit type conversions between different types.

 ```litex
 have a, b, c nonempty_set